 No facility or property shall be authorized for the sale of lounge retail liquor for on-premises consumption or club retail liquor for on-premises consumption where the building in which the premises are located is less than five hundred (500) feet from any building which is a Church, School, or Child Development Facility.
 The method of measurement and the treatment of outdoor areas used in determining any distance requirements of this section shall be the same as found in Article I, Section 4 (i) of this Ordinance.
 The aforesaid distance restrictions shall not apply where the Church, School, or Child Development Facility was established after the licensed premises began operation and said operation has not been abandoned or discontinued for a period of twelve (12) months.

-(e) In addition to all other regulations and restrictions, no License in a residential zone or in a planned development district, with the exception of a golf course, shall be authorized for on-premises sale or off-premises sale of alcoholic beverages (unless the same has been approved as a conditional use by the Haleyville Planning Commission, as may be required by the Haleyville Zoning Ordinance.)
+(f) In addition to all other regulations and restrictions, no License in a residential zone or in a planned development district, with the exception of a golf course, shall be authorized for on-premises sale or off-premises sale of alcoholic beverages (unless the same has been approved as a conditional use by the Haleyville Planning Commission, as may be required by the Haleyville Zoning Ordinance.)

-(f) In addition to all other regulations and restrictions, and subject to exceptions contained in this section, no facility or property shall be authorized for on-premises sale or off-premises sale of alcoholic beverages where the facility or property is less than 300 feet from any church, public or private elementary, intermediate, middle or junior high, high school or child development facility.
+(g) In addition to all other regulations and restrictions, and subject to exceptions contained in this section, no facility or property shall be authorized for on-premises sale or off-premises sale of alcoholic beverages where the facility or property is less than 300 feet from any church, public or private elementary, intermediate, middle or junior high, high school or child development facility.
 The aforesaid distance restriction in this subsection shall not apply in the following enumerated cases:

-(1) Where the facility or property is located in a B-2 or a B-3 zoning district, and the licensee is anything other than a Package Store or a Specialty Beverage Store and the facade on the lot frontage of the facility or property is not more than 100 feet from the church, school, or child development facility.
+(1) Where the facility or property is located in a B-1, B-2 or a B-3 zoning district, and the licensee is anything other than a Package Store or a Specialty Beverage Store and the facade on the lot frontage of the facility or property is not more than 100 feet from the church, school, or child development facility.